alpermdr/hello-ssh/README.md

-if you need help dm me to discrod
+if you need help use --help command or dm me discord